Symmetry invariance of conservation laws of partial differential equations: Abstract

 \section{Abstract}

 A simple characterization of the action of symmetries on conservation laws of partial differential equations is studied by using the general method of conservation law multipliers.
+This action is used to define symmetry-invariant and symmetry-homogeneous conservation laws.
 The main results are applied to several examples of physically interest, including the generalized Korteveg-de Vries equation, a non-Newtonian generalization of Burger's equation, the $b$-family of peakon equations, and the Navier-Stokes equations for compressible, viscous fluids in two dimensions.